ThreeDotsLabs/watermill/_examples/basic/1-your-first-app/README.md

 server_1     | 2019/08/29 19:41:29 received event {ID:9}
 ```

-Open another termial and take a look at Kafka topics to see that all messages are there.
+Open another terminal and take a look at Kafka topics to see that all messages are there.
 The initial events should be present on the `events` topic:

 ```bash
 > docker-compose exec kafka kafka-console-consumer --bootstrap-server localhost:9092 --topic events